Carmen Gana López: Biography

 Gana López was the daughter of Agustín Domingo Gana y Darrigrande and María Dolores López y Guerrero Villaseñor.
-She married Manuel Blanco Encalada on 29 November 1818, and together they had 6 children.
-She was a confidant and adviser for her husband throughout his political career.
+On 29 November 1818 she married Manuel Blanco Encalada.
+The couple had six children.
+Throughout her husband's political career, she was regarded as one of his closest confidants and advisers.

-Blanco acted as Interim President of Chile from 9 July 1826 until 9 September 1826, during which Gana served as First Lady.
-In spite of her short tenure, Gana used her position as an opportunity to act on her passion for social service.
-She arranged for her husband to allow the Congregation of the Good Shepherd, a Catholic religious order, to establish the first orphanage in San Felipe.
+Blanco Encalada acted as interim President of Chile from 9 July 1826 until 9 September 1826, during which period Gana served as First Lady of Chile.
+Despite the brief duration of her tenure, she supported initiatives in the field of social welfare.
+On her encouragement, her husband allowed the Congregation of the Good Shepherd, a Catholic religious order, to establish the first orphanage in San Felipe.

-During her husband's tenure as a minister to France, their home in Paris became a point of gathering for distinguished Americans and Europeans.
-Gana was also a close friend of many Parisian artists and intellectuals.
+During her husband's tenure as minister to France, the family lived in Paris, where their home became a meeting place for visitors from the Americas and Europe.
+Gana also maintained close relations with a number of Parisian artists and intellectuals.

 While in Paris, Gana's daughter Teresa married a wealthy Chilean man.
-Teresa's godparents during the ceremony were Napoleon III and Eugénie de Montijo.
-Gana maintained a permanent correspondence with the couple even after her return to Santiago.
+Teresa's godparents at the wedding ceremony were Napoleon III and Eugénie de Montijo.
+Gana maintained regular correspondence with the couple even after her return to Santiago.

-Gana died 15 April 1880, and is buried in the Cementerio General de Santiago.
+Gana died on 15 April 1880 and is buried in the Cementerio General de Santiago.